VolgaCTF/volgactf-final/infrastructure-guide.md

     Environment settings are shared for every VM instance (or a `node`, in [Chef terms](https://docs.chef.io/nodes.html)).

-    The settings below are copied from `sample/environments/development.json` but may well be adjusted to content organiser's liking.
+    The settings below are copied from `sample/environments/development.json` but may well be adjusted to contest organiser's liking.

     ```json
     {